Shopify/truffleHog-1/README.md

   --entropy DO_ENTROPY  Enable entropy checks --since_commit SINCE_COMMIT
-                        Only scan from a given commit hash --branch BRANCH       Scans only the selected branch --max_depth MAX_DEPTH
+                        Only scan from a given commit hash --rev_range FROM...TO
+                        Only checkout this range of commit hashes --branch BRANCH       Scans only the selected branch --max_depth MAX_DEPTH
                         The max commit depth to go back when searching for